AdamT84/rock-paper-scissors-lizard-spock/README.md

 ## Introduction

 Rock, Paper, Scissors, Lizard, Spock is a game invented by Sam Kass with Karen Bryla.
 It is an expansion of the well known classic "Rock, Paper, Scissors.
-The game was recently given a boost in popularity thanks to being mentioned on "The Bing Bang Theory" a popular american sitcom.
+The game was recently given a boost in popularity thanks to being mentioned on "The Bing Bang Theory" a popular American sitcom.

-The pupose of this site is to allow players to test their luck against the computer, or perhaps to help friends and family make decisions based on the random outcome of the game or just as a source of fun.
+The purpose of this site is to allow players to test their luck against the computer, or perhaps to help friends and family make decisions based on the random outcome of the game or just as a source of fun.
 The computer in this game makes a genuinely random selection, thus giving a fairer result than playing with another person as there are no patterns or preferred choices used by the computer.
 The users of this game will be able to find out the rules of the game with a simple diagram and will be able to track their score.
-The game is designed to be played on any device with Javascript enabled and by both adults and children.
+The game is designed to be played on any device with JavaScript enabled and by both adults and children.

 ## User Experience Design